How to Use PUBG's Replay Controls

 - Holding Shift, Ctrl: Camera move speed change

-- TAB: Open the player list (If you click the player ID, camera moves to that player’s view)
+- TAB: Open the player list (If you click the player ID, the camera moves to that player’s view)

 - V or LMB: Observing camera (You can see the view of the selected player - FPP if available)